khaiimran/AI-Project/README.md

 # Based on
 * https://ai-facets.org/robust-logo-detection-with-opencv/
 * https://pyimagesearch.com/2015/01/26/multi-scale-template-matching-using-python-opencv/

+# Future project extension
-* https://github.com/nithiroj/pycon-thailand-2018 (future extension with machine learning?)
+* with machine learning to add accuracy - https://github.com/nithiroj/pycon-thailand-2018
+* detect all logos present even if it is not in database